AnActualEmerald/goldilox/README.md

 # Goldilox

-A Grain implementation of Lox from Robert Nystrom's *Crafting Interpreters*
+A Grain implementation of Lox from Robert Nystrom's _Crafting Interpreters_

-Currently only done up to chapter 4.
+Currently done through chapter 5